rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 An exceedingly fast static file handler, with a few electives.

-* Automatic gzipping
 * In-memory caching
 * Robust cache-control setting
+* Automatic gzipping
+* Automatic minification
 * Custom 404 pages
 * Custom response headers
 * Middleware export
-+ Script combinator
+* Script combinator

 Lactate can be used with either plain node http/https server, or with most frameworks that support the node request handler API e.g. Express.
 The examples below use Express 2.x API for simplicity.
 See the [example](https://github.com/Weltschmerz/Lactate/tree/master/example) directory.